mattermost/openops/CONTRIBUTING.md

 4. Submit your pull request for a [code review](https://developers.mattermost.com/contribute/more-info/getting-started/code-review/#if-you-are-a-community-member-seeking-a-review) and [wait](https://developers.mattermost.com/contribute/more-info/getting-started/code-review/#if-you-are-awaiting-a-review) for a core committer to review it.
 If you get stuck, please message Christopher Speller (@crspeller on GitHub) or Jason Blais (@jasonblais on your GitHub PR).

-Good luck and have fun! ❤️
+Good luck and have fun! ❤️ We also recommend reading Mattermost's [contributor guide](https://developers.mattermost.com/contribute/) to learn more about our community!

 ## Bug Reports